Zhouyi-Yu/WebScrapper/README.md

 # WebScraper

-This is a Hackathon group project designed to grab prices and shopping lists from Google Shopping(2023, Nov).<\ br>
+This is a Hackathon group project designed to grab prices and shopping lists from Google Shopping(2023, Nov).<br />
 If you're interested in the development progress, please go to `UpdateLog.md` and `oldVersions` folder.

 ---